Definition - What is Gyan Mudra?

 What are some tips for practicing Gyan Mudra safely?

-Though Gyan Mudra is a very gentle yoga gesture, still there are somethings that you need to keep in mind before performing it.
-These include:
+Though Gyan Mudra is a very gentle yoga gesture, still there are points one needs to keep in mind before performing it:

-- Coupling Gyan Mudra with meditation or pranayama helps relieve you of stress, depression, and anxiety for life.
+- Coupling Gyan Mudra with meditation or pranayama helps you manage of stress, depression, and anxiety.

-- To gain its maximum benefits, it should be performed during the early morning hours of say 4-6 am.
-This is when you are mentally free and have empty bowels and a stomach.
+- To gain its maximum benefits, the mudra should be performed during the early morning hours of say 4-6 am.
+This is when you are mentally free and have an empty stomach.

 - Beginners must always learn the technique of performing Gyan Mudra from an expert yoga trainer at home or by joining online yoga classes.
 You can also learn through Gyan Mudra images for a better understanding of the right technique.